mlubinsky/mlubinsky.github.com/scala/README.md

 because everything that is located inside a companion object is not a part of the class’s runtime objects but is available from a static context and vice versa.

+According to the private access specifier, private members can be accessed only within that class but Scala’s companion object and class provide special access to private members.
+A companion object can access all the private members of a companion class.
+Similarly, a companion class can access all the private members of companion objects.

 ### Unit means void

 Unit is a subtype of scala.anyval and is nothing but Scala equivalent of Java void that provides the Scala with an abstraction of the java platform.